MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/how-to/action-commands/define-action-command.md

    > [!NOTE]
    >
-   > * If message extension is invoked from the command box, you can't respond with a bot message inserted directly into the conversation.
+   > * If a message extension is invoked from the command box, you can't respond with a bot message inserted directly into the conversation.
-   >
-   > * Action command in the new Teams client is invoked using /.
+   > * You can invoke an action command in the new Teams client using /.

 * Message: Directly from an existing message through the `...` overflow menu on a message.